Best Dressed Celebrities at the 2019 MTV VMAs

 Lizzo

 Red hot, hot, hot!
-Lizzo stuns at the star-studded ceremony with this flashy and flamboyant gown.
+Lizzo stuns at the star-studded ceremony with this flashy and flamboyant gown by Moschino.
 And like the words emblazoned on her dress, she is a "siren!"

 Andrew H. Walker/Shutterstock